-- ISO5349 Mechanical vibration Guidelines for the measurement and the assessment of human exposure to hand-transmitted vibration; - ISO1683 Acoustics Preferred reference quantities for acoustic levels - ISO5347 Methods for the calibration of vibration and shock pick-ups - ISO5348 Mechanical vibration and shock -Mechanical mounting of accelerometers - ISO5808 Mechanical vibration and shock affecting man - Vocabulary - ISO8041 Human response to vibration -Measuring instrumentation;
+- ISO5349 Mechanical vibration Guidelines for the measurement and the assessment of human exposure to hand-transmitted vibration; - ISO1683 Acoustics Preferred reference quantities for acoustic levels - ISO5347 Methods for the calibration of vibration and shock pick-ups - ISO5348 Mechanical vibration and shock -Mechanical mounting of accelerometers - ISO5808 Mechanical vibration and shock affecting man - Vocabulary - ISO8041 Human response to vibration Measuring instrumentation;

-As a general rule, a HAV testing equipment should consist of: data acquisition frontend, data processing triaxial accelerometer software. to provide information upon vibrations transmitted on the three directions.
-Fig. 4 orthogonal presents the experimental set-up used for hand-arm vibration study at Transilvania University of Brasov, within the framework of a research project on this topic.
+As a general rule, HAV testing equipment should consist of: data acquisition front-end, data processing software, tri-axial accelerometer to provide information upon vibrations transmitted on the three orthogonal directions.
+Fig. 8 presents the experimental set-up used for hand-arm vibration study at Transilvania University of Brasov, within the framework of a research project on this topic.
+The results consist of weighted magnitude of vibration both in linear and dB) for the 3 directions of the accelerometer.
+The maximum acceleration is the one to be taken into consideration.
+In addition, if required for some types of tools, the following results can be provided: RMS acceleration levels $a_h$ , weighted acceleration levels $a_h$ , W, acceleration level in dB $La_h$ (reference acceleration of 1 $\mu$ m/s2).

-Fig. 4 Example of HAV experimental set-up at Transilvania University of Brasov
+Fig. 8 Example of HAV experimental set-up at Transilvania University of Brasov